maoweinilsson/PDC-software-web/applications/GROMACS/centos7/5.0.6/using.rst

 In the current documentation we will use the new invocation style.

-Module *gromacs/5.0.5-avx2* (as well as *gromacs/5.0.5-avx*) provides three versions of the GROMACS suite:
+Module *gromacs/5.0.6-avx2* (as well as *gromacs/5.0.6-avx*) provides two versions of the GROMACS suite:

  * *gmx_mpi mdrun* : The MD engine binary with MPI support.
 This is the one that researchers would use most of the time.
  * *gmx_mpi_d mdrun* : Same as above but in double precision.
 This one is much slower than the single precision  *mdrun_mpi* and is used only in special cases, such as Normal Mode analysis.

-All tools from the GROMACS suite can be launched using any of the above two versions, e.g. you'll find that both *gmx_mpi grompp* and *gmx_mpi_d grompp* work.
+All tools from the GROMACS suite can be launched using any of the above two versions, e.g. you'll find that both *gmx_mpi grompp* and *gmx_mpi_d grompp* work, although for most of the tools there is no actual double precision or MPI support, despite the suffix.

 Here is an example script: